← All articles

 Three independent pressures converged between 2024 and 2026, and they’re still compounding.

 OEM strategic shift.
-Samsung, Xiaomi, OPPO, Vivo and Huawei have all leaned harder into their own storefront layers, not as a cosmetic differentiator but as a revenue lever.
+Samsung, Xiaomi, OPPO, Vivo and Huawei have all leaned harder into their own storefront layers as a revenue lever rather than a cosmetic differentiator.
 Samsung Galaxy Store, Xiaomi GetApps, OPPO App Market, Vivo V-Appstore and Huawei AppGallery now ship preinstalled on the vast majority of Android devices sold outside North America.
-The economics of preload deals, revenue-share terms (often markedly better than Google Play’s 30%/15% split), and access to the OEM’s own audience data make these channels increasingly attractive for publishers who have the bandwidth to integrate.
+Huawei’s case is the sharpest illustration of what this means: recent Huawei hardware ships without Google Mobile Services, so AppGallery is the only route onto those devices.
+Preload slots, editorial placement, and access to the OEM’s own audience data are what make these channels attractive to publishers with the bandwidth to integrate.
+The revenue-share terms are a bonus on top, and they matter more above the $1M Play threshold than below it.

 The map: where the volume actually is